 Tyrel Fisher, BSOM Class of ’19, completed his family medicine, pediatrics, and general surgery clerkships at rural sites.
 He recommends rural rotations to future students because they allow for a more hands-on experience.
 When recounting his rural surgery rotation, he says “I got to first assist all surgeries and drive back and forth between two different hospitals to see patients like a country doc.”
 Tyrel will complete his emergency medicine residency at the University of Arizona in Tucson, AZ.
 His future career goal is to serve as a medical director for search and rescue teams with the National Park Service.

 Jessica Uhler, BSOM Class of ’19, completed six rotations at rural sites during her clinical training including AHEC preceptorship, Family Medicine, Women’s Health, Pediatrics, General Surgery, and Neurology.
 She recommends rural rotations to future students largely because of the one-on-one time with attendings.
 She says, “I found my rural rotations to be of more substance than my Dayton rotations, mainly because there are no residents.
 The attendings truly treat you more like an intern.”
 Jessica will complete her family medicine residency at Community Hospital East in Indianapolis, IN.
 She plans to practice outpatient family medicine in a rural community and mentor rural students interested in medicine.

-Admission process for the Rural Track will occur in January of the first year of medical school.
+Admission process for the Rural Pathway will occur in January of the first year of medical school.
 Up to 5 students will be admitted each year.
-Contact Lori Martensen, Director of WRMS, for more information regarding the track and stand-alone rural experiences.
+Contact Lori Martensen, Director of WRMS, for more information regarding the Pathway and stand-alone rural experiences.